Skip to content

 The Kushan Empire was a syncretic empire in the Bactrian territories.
 Kanishka the Great and the Kushans in general were great patrons of Buddhism, as well as Zoroastrianism and played a major role in the establishment of Buddhism in the Indian subcontinent and its spread to Central Asia.

+The Kushan dynasty had diplomatic contacts with the Roman Empire, Sasanian Persia, the Aksumite Empire and the Han dynasty of China.
 While much philosophy, art, and science was created within its borders, the only textual record of the empire’s history today comes from inscriptions and accounts in other languages.

 After fragmentation due to attacks in the western and eastern parts of the empire, the Kushans eventually were overwhelmed by various raiders from the north, which led to the final destruction.